Wayuu people: Evangelization process

 The process of evangelization of the Wayuu people restarted in 1887 with the return of the Capuchin friars under reverend friar José María de Valdeviejas.
-In 1905, Pope Pius X created the Vicariate of La Guajira with friar Atanasio Vicente Soler y Royo as first Vicar, in an attempt to "civilize" the Wayuu people.
+In 1905, Pope Pius X created the Vicariate of La Guajira with Friar Atanasio Vicente Soler y Royo as the first vicar, in an attempt to "civilize" the Wayuu people.

-The friars then created the orphanages for Wayuu children beginning with the La Sierrita orphanage, built in the Sierra Nevada de Santa Marta mountains in 1903, followed by the San Antonio orphanage, located by the Calancala River, in 1910, and the Nazareth orphanage in the Serrania de Macuira mountains in 1913, creating a direct influence over the Rancherias of Guarrachal, El Pájaro, Carazúa, Guaraguao, Murumana, Garra patamana and Karraipía, with Nazareth exerting some control over the rancherias of Taroa, Maguaipa, Guaseipá and Alpanapause.
+In 1903, the Capuchin friars began building orphanages for Wayuu children, beginning with the La Sierrita orphanage, built in the Sierra Nevada de Santa Marta mountains, followed by the San Antonio orphanage, located by the Calancala River, in 1910, and the Nazareth orphanage in the Serrania de Macuira mountains in 1913, The orphanages had influence over the rancherías of Guarrachal, El Pájaro, Carazúa, Guaraguao, Murumana, Garra Patamana, and Karraipía, with Nazareth exerting some control over the rancherias of Taroa, Maguaipa, Guaseipá and Alpanapause.
 The friars constantly visited the settlements inviting the Wayuu to attend mass.
 Wayuu children in the orphanage were educated with traditional European customs.
-Conflicts between the Wayuu people and the Colombian government decreased since then.
-In 1942 Uribia celebrated Christmas and New Year's Eve for the first time.
+Conflicts between the Wayuu people and the Colombian government decreased since then.In 1942, the village of Uribia celebrated Christmas and New Year's Eve for the first time.